 DDS is open weekdays only.
 When the unit is not staffed, requests may be turned in at the box on the DDS counter and items borrowed from other libraries may be obtained through the Library Loan Desk.
 DDS items borrowed from other libraries may be returned at the DDS counter book drop at any time the Library is open.

 III.
-SFSU Borrowers Eligible For Document Delivery Services
+SFSU Borrowers Eligible For Interlibrary Services

 The categories and qualifications of borrowers used herein correspond to those defined in the 'Library Loan Policy': (adopted: October 6, 1981; revised: August 1992).
 At present, no fees are assessed to SFSU faculty, staff and students.